cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 ..
 DS: the example below seems realistic enough and AppSpace only has
 .. *one* permission set.
 Why not restrict it that way at least to
 .. start with?
 ..
+JD: there probably is a need to have an object use multiple permission sets.
+.. we're restricting it to one right now because of the use-cases that we're
+.. discussing but we've kept the schema open for change.
+Neither the code nor
+.. the tests support multiple permission sets per object.

+..
 DS: I wonder if after all "Object Type" might be a useful name for
 .. a wrapper for a named set of permissions, since they are always
 .. associated with an Object?
+..
+JD: It depends how you look at it.
+Initially, we did have the type of object define
+.. the operations that can be performed on it.
+I think we're getting separate feedback
+.. on this item.
+Some feedback supports having a permission set and others don't.
+..
+We'll implement it this way for now and further down the line retain the option of changing it.

 **Group**